This isn’t just a cursor.

 Learn more about Eleven.

 It’s a shortcut that’s too short.
-A box.

 Real science says we shift when context shifts.
 That’s human.